tanbryan/ai-mv-generator/README.md

     - **PromptAgent**: Generates detailed prompts for creating music video background images.
 The script will pause after generating the prompts for you to review them in the generated JSON file.
 Once reviewed, press Enter to continue.
     - **ImageAgent**: Creates images based on the generated prompts and saves them in the specified directory.
     - **LogoAgent**: Generates logos with various effects.
-    - **VideoAgent**: Compiles the generated images and logos into a final video.
+    - **VideoAgent**: Compiles the background and scrolling lyrics into a final video.

     During the execution, an `agent_status.json` file will be created in the base_agent directory.
 This file keeps track of the status of each agent.
 If any agent completes, its status will be set to `true`.
 You can always set the status to `false` to rerun a specific agent if needed.